 • Capacity: 58 Seats per train

-• Creator: Derren Brown and Merlin Magic Making with over 1000 specialists
+• Designers: Derren Brown and Merlin Magic Making

 • Ride Area: Purpose built warehouse occupying 2306 square metres